 - Project Farm

 Unbiased reviews of various tools and products, with quite a bit of care to stay true to the scientific method.
-Of course there are limitations to the test set-ups and methods due to the small scale, but still the results do give an indication when manufacturer claims are exaggerated and which brands to avoid.
+Of course there are limitations to the test set-ups and methods due to the small scale, but still the results do give an indication of exaggerated manufacturer claims or surprising cases of good value-for-money.
 The funny thing is that this being an American channel, I cannot even buy some of the products being reviewed, but still the videos are very useful to know what to pay attention to and sometimes even to merely learn that a certain product exists at all.

 Another remnant of the earlier days of YouTube.
 The subject of the videos has gradually evolved towards testing of strange or experimental shotgun slugs, with some attention to aerodynamics and supersonic flight behaviour.
 I admit this channel may appear a bit redneck at times, but that is part of the fun.